JohanVanslembrouck/corolib/README.md

 # corolib

-corolib is a C++ coroutine library for writing asynchronous distributed applications.
+corolib is a C++ coroutine library for writing asynchronous distributed applications using Boost ASIO, Qt, gRPC, ROS2, TAO, ..., as communication frameworks.

 ## Objectives